randomstr1ng/tf-sap-automation/README.md

 At the moment the following SAP Components are supported:
 - SAPRouter
 - SAP Cloud Connector
+- SAP S/4 HANA 1909

 At the moment the following Cloud Providers are supported:
 - AWS

+For more information on how to deploy and use the systems, have a look at the [documentation](./docs/README.md)